VerifiedICOs/whitepaper/README.md

  * Media Managers
  * Etc

-If any of these describe your profession, you could potentially have the privilege of aquiring more voting power (VICO tokens).
+If any of these describe your profession, you could potentially have the privilege of acquiring more voting power (VICO tokens).

 Any valuable influencers within the space who promote and support our community will be entitled to additional free tokens.
-The amount will vary depending on how influencial the person is and the amount of work that is put into supporting our community and project.
+The amount will vary depending on how influential the person is and the amount of work that is put into supporting our community and project.

 If you are eligible for bounty please send us an email.